 Conga (formerly Apttus) offers various tools for contract management, including Conga Collaborate, Conga Sign, Conga Composer, and Conga CPQ.

-The Conga Contract Management suite of tools help you save time, minimize risk, and manage your contacts in one spot.
+The Conga Contract Management suite of tools, fully compared here, help you save time, minimize risk, and manage your contacts in one spot.
 Plus, Conga offers pay-as-you-grow or end-to-end enterprise options.

 - Contract creation – Allows users to set up clause libraries with preapproved clause bundles for the creation of strong, legally-binding contracts